Connect with others who understand.

 Talk With Others Who Understand

-Has lung cancer affected your diet?
-What types of foods do you eat or avoid?
+Do you have any lung cancer food tips to share?
+What do you consider to be the best diet for lung cancer?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.